Hands on: Hands on: iPhone 11 review

 iPhone 11 release date and price

-The iPhone 11 release date is set to be a lot earlier than its predecessor relative to the flagship phone.
-The iPhone XR launched later than the XS last year, but the iPhone 11 will launch alongside the iPhone 11 Pro and iPhone 11 Pro Max, with pre-orders starting on September 13 before it goes on sale from September 20.
+The iPhone 11 release date is set for September 20, which is good news for anyone looking to get hold of Apple's affordable new iPhone, as the XR hit stores later than the XS in 2018.

+If you're ready to make a commitment to the handset, iPhone 11 pre-orders open on September 13 and - don't forget - it will come with a year's subscription to Apple TV Plus in the US.

-The price is hugely impressive in the US, where it starts at $699 for the 64GB storage model - we can’t begin to call this phone ‘cheap’, but that’s a drop over the iPhone XR, and it's an incredible thing for Apple to do here (it's £729 in the UK, and AU$1,199 in Australia, which is less of a drop over the XR than in US, but still competitive).
+The iPhone 11 price is hugely impressive in the US, where it starts at $699 for the 64GB storage model - we can't begin to call this phone 'cheap', but that's a drop of $50 over the iPhone XR, and it's an incredible thing for Apple to do here.

+In other regions the iPhone 11 price is still lower than the XR, but the saving isn't as great.
+The 64GB iPhone 11 will set you back £729 in the UK and AU$1,199 in Australia, which represents a saving of £20 and AU$30 respectively over XR.

 But Apple clearly wants users to feel like there's some shared visual identity between the range, with all three of the iPhone 11 models packing the same rather unsightly square block on the rear.